l2beat/l2beat/packages/backend/discovery/cronoszkevm/ethereum/diffHistory.md

 ## Description

 Initial discovery:
-ZK stack chain in ValidiumMode ()`getPubdataPricingMode : 1`) sharing the STM, ValidatorTimelock and Verifier with ZKsync Era.
+ZK stack chain in ValidiumMode (`getPubdataPricingMode : 1`) sharing the STM, ValidatorTimelock, Verifier and all diamond facet implementations with ZKsync Era.
 DiamondProxy not yet verified which is not really a problem for our discovery?.
 Admin EOA so far (for the non-shared parts).
+BaseToken is zkCRO.

 ## Initial discovery